bmtltd/KY9999-Protect-OWA-with-ISV/Documentation/docs/001_ConfigureADFS.md

 ## Section #3: Create a Claims Provider Trust in ADFS

-Now we need to create a Claims Provider Trust in ADFS, which is basically an additional identity provider.
-Then, we need to configure ADFS to always default to using our newly-created Claims Provider Trust whenever it receives a sign-in request for Outlook Web Access.
+We need to create a Claims Provider Trust in ADFS, which is essentially just an additional identity provider for ADFS.
+By default, ADFS wants to use Active Directory as its preferred identity provider.
+We need to configure ADFS to always default to using our newly-created Claims Provider Trust whenever a sign-in request for Outlook Web Access is received.

 On the ADFS server: